Power of Azelaic Acid Skincare Routine

 According to a derm at the University of Miami, Azelaic acid can help reduce redness and inflammation associated with acne, helping prevent breakouts as well as scarring from occurring.

-Azelaic acid also can help even out your skin tone by inhibiting melanin synthesis – the process in which skin cells create pigments with different hues – thus evening out hyperpigmentation spots or patches on your face.
+Azelaic acid can also help even out your skin tone by inhibiting melanin synthesis – the process in which skin cells create pigments with different hues – thus evening out hyperpigmentation spots or patches on your face.
 This works because melanin production from skin cells produces pigments of various hues.

 Azelaic acid is an easy ingredient to integrate into your daily skincare regimen, provided it’s combined with products tailored specifically for your skin needs.
 No research suggests any interference between it and other active ingredients; feel free to layer retinol or other powerful solutions – listen to what works for your complexion!